Fiware/showcase.gsma.dataModels/specs/AgriFood/Animal/doc/animal.md

         - timestamp: optional timestamp for the observed value.
             - Type: DateTime
     - Optional
-- feedWith: Food used for the animal
+- fedWith: Food used for the animal
     - Attribute type: Relationship
     - Attribute metadata:
         - timestamp: optional timestamp for the observed value.